DibyajyotiBiswal57/programs/wiki/Getting-Started.md

 ## 📚 Learning Path

 ### For Beginners
-1. Start with problems 1-20
-2. Choose a language you're learning
+1. Choose a language you're learning
-3. Read the problem in `questions.md`
+2. Read the problem in `questions.md`
-4. Try to solve it yourself first
+3. Try to solve it yourself first
-5. Compare with the repository solution
+4. Compare with the repository solution
-6. Try the same problem in another language
+5. Try the same problem in another language

 ### For Intermediate Users
-1. Focus on problems 21-50
-2. Implement missing solutions
+1. Implement missing solutions
-3. Optimize existing solutions
+2. Optimize existing solutions
-4. Add solutions in new languages
+3. Add solutions in new languages
-5. Contribute back to the repository
+4. Contribute back to the repository

 ### For Advanced Users
-1. Tackle problems 51-89
-2. Implement in multiple languages
+1. Implement in multiple languages
-3. Add new problem suggestions
+2. Add new problem suggestions
-4. Improve automation scripts
+3. Improve automation scripts
-5. Help review pull requests
+4. Help review pull requests

 ## 🛠️ Development Environment Setup